-When the 4.7in iPhone 6 was released, many were outraged at the increase.
-Now such a screen size is considered comically small.
+When the 4.7in iPhone 6 was released, many were outraged at the size increase.
+Nowadays, such a screen size is considered comically small.

-Simply put, phones are too large nowadays.
-Bezels on phones have shrunk significantly in the last few years, but that doesn't mean people are suddenly willing to wield a 6.78in monster, like the OnePlus 8 Pro.
+Simply put, phones have gotten too big.
+Bezels on phones have shrunk significantly in the last few years, but that doesn't mean people are suddenly willing to wield a 6.9in monster, like the Samsung Galaxy Note 20 Ultra.

-People with smaller hands are going to find a permanently two-handed phone an inconvenience, not just when in-hand but when it's constantly poking out the top of a jeans pockets.
-Handsets of a smaller size can be used one-handed, fit in a pocket or bag far easier, and can do everything a bigger phone can do in a more compact package.
+People with smaller hands are going to find a permanently two-handed phone an inconvenience, not just when in-hand but when it's constantly poking out the top of their jeans pockets too.
+Handsets of a smaller size can be used one-handed, fit in a pocket or bag far more easily, and can do everything a bigger phone can do in a more compact package.